 Former ScholarsSince its inception, the UW TSP has awarded a total of $93,600 in 22 fellowships and 22 career development stipends to 34 student scholars.

 Graduates of the program continue to work as researchers, service providers and program administrators at various state agencies, non-profit organizations and health facilities across the US.
-Tobacco Studies Program alumnae are currently employed at places such as:
+Tobacco Studies Program alumnae are currently employed at the following organizations and agencies:

 - American Legacy Foundation